Peanut (NUX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Peanut Historical Price

-According to the latest data gathered on Peanut live price page, the current price of Peanut is 0.00375737USD.
-The circulating supply of Peanut(NUX) is 50.00M NUX , giving it a market capitalization of $187.87K.
+According to the latest data gathered on Peanut live price page, the current price of Peanut is 0.00497887USD.
+The circulating supply of Peanut(NUX) is 50.00M NUX , giving it a market capitalization of $248.94K.

 The Peanut Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NUX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.